philou/philou.github.com/source/_posts/2015-12-31-great-developers-are-free.markdown

 * Is this gold plating or plain technical debt ?
 * Which technology should we use to build this ?

 In the end, that makes the product even better.
-The humane side of the team is also completely different.
+The human side of the team is also completely different.
 These experienced developers have all been exposed to the big picture during their careers, and they know things like :

 * 'Business talk' and so they can discuss product topics with the product managers
 * The best way to go through chores at work is to do them right now